cmcmteixeira/article-test/README.md

 continually searches and compares the elevio and article service state.
 When a difference is found, it publishes an event into rabbit which will get picked up/consumed by the article service.
 The speed/rate at which this service runs can be configured using the Updater `application.conf`
+Note: config changes require a new `docker-compose build` & `docker-compose up` to take effect

 ```.hocon
 internal-walker {